mbailleu/tee-perf/README.md

 -finstrument-functions --include=path/to/profiler.h/in/profiler/
 ```

-   You have compile the profiler.c with scone-gcc and link the object file into the execuable
+   You have to compile the profiler.c with scone-gcc and link the object file into the execuable

 3. Run the timer with the application as argument
 ```